Murder of Jessica Lal: Murder

 On 29 April 1999, Lal was one of several models working at an unlicensed bar at a party in a restaurant overlooking the Qutub Minar in Mehrauli.
 The bar ran out of liquor at midnight which it only served till 12.30 am.
 After midnight, Manu Sharma walked in with three friends and demanded to be served liquor, offering ₹ 1000 for it.
-Lal refused to do so and Sharma then fired a .22 calibre pistol at the ceiling as an intimidatory act.
+Lal refused to do so and Sharma then fired a .22 caliber pistol at the ceiling as an intimidatory act.
 Lal refused again, after which Sharma shot Lal in the head, killing her.

 Due to confusion, a fight followed the shooting, during which Sharma and his friends — Amardeep Singh Gill, Vikas Yadav, and Alok Khanna — left the scene.